×

 • (with MA in hand) Students enter this program holding a Master's degree with a Public History concentration or with a concentration in American History.
 Students who must complete History 400 will have a 36-hour requirement.
 If students have already completed History 400 or an equivalent at the Master's level, they must complete 33 hours.

-Upon completion of the Public History/American History PhD Program, graduates will be able to:
+Upon completion of the Program in Public and American History, graduates will be able to:

 • Demonstrate the ability to work with public history institutions to make the past relevant to diverse communities.